siwariraqi/Digital-Humanities---Women-role-in-films/README.md

-# Digital-Humanities- Women's role in films
+# Digital Humanities- Women's role in films

 The Project’s Goal-
 The goal of the project is to examine the degree of involvement and integration of women in the movie industry.
 In more detail: